techqueria/data-structures-and-algorithms/README.md

 # data-and-algorithms
 Let's go over data structures and algorithms together!

 We will use [Cracking the Coding Interview Book](http://www.crackingthecodinginterview.com/) as reference.

-Feel free to add your solutions in your channel of your choice 😃
+Feel free to add your solutions in your programming language of your choice 😃

-Run this script to create the folder structure for your favorite programming language `sh createFolders.sh  <Programming Language Name>`
+Run the following script to create the directory structure for your programming language if one is not already created

+    `bash createDirectories.sh  <Programming Language>`

 ## Contributing
 ---